Hierarchical Tri-manual Planning for Vision-assisted Fruit Harvesting with Quadrupedal Robots: Introduction

 In this work, we introduce an extended locomanipulation-capable robotic fruit harvester that features three arms, called LocoHarv-3 (Fig.~\ref{fig:illustration_in_field}).
-Built on top of the agile quadrupedal robot SPOT (with arm)~\cite{boston_dynamics_spot_arm}, the LocoHarv-3 features unique three-arm manipulation with various end-effectors specialized for agricultural tasks.
+Built on top of the Spot (with arm) quadruped~\cite{boston_dynamics_spot_arm}, the LocoHarv-3 features unique three-arm manipulation with various end-effectors specialized for agricultural tasks.
 The contributions extend to a first-of-its-kind hierarchical tri-manual planner to generate collision-free paths for dexterous and efficient fruit harvesting.
 Utilizing our prior work on vision-assisted bimanual autonomous harvester~\cite{liu2024vision}, this work develops a holistic framework for quadrupedal harvesting tasks in outdoor agricultural environments.
-Assisted with LiDAR SLAM, the framework consists of teleoperation of the quadrupedal platform, hierarchical tri-manual planning and deep-learning-based fruit detection and pose estimation, and bimanual autonomous harvesting.
-Our approach is validated through a series of indoor and field experiments, demonstrating its potential to improve the efficiency and scalability of autonomous agricultural systems.
+Assisted with LiDAR SLAM, the framework comprises teleoperated navigation of the quadruped, hierarchical tri-manual planning and deep-learning-based fruit detection and pose estimation, and bimanual autonomous harvesting.
+Our approach is validated via a series of indoor and field experiments, demonstrating its potential to improve efficiency and scalability of autonomous agricultural systems.